Lecrapouille/gdcef/addons/gdcef/README.md

 ```

 You should obtain a minimal CEF browser not reacting to your mouse and key
 binding.
-See the demo 3D to make your browser tab reacts to our input events.
+See the 3D demo to make your browser tab reacts to our input events.

-When exporting your project, make Godot generates your binary application inside
+When exporting your project, Godot generates your binary application inside
 the `build` folder.

 ## Important note about the CEF License